Nomad Cook Blog

 Software Development: Why I left

-Eight years ago I worked in software development, one of my last jobs was as a freelancer for one of the largest brokerage firms in Mexico.
+One of my last jobs was as a freelancer for one of the largest brokerage firms in Mexico.
 I was making their mobile app.
 I myself at the time was thrilled when I was finally able to get that client.
-However, after
+However, after a few weeks of work things started to get complicated…

 Read More